jstat/jstat/doc/md/core.md

 **fn.zeros( row[, col] )**

-Use this technique for creating matrices in jStat instances.
+Use this technique to create matrices in jStat instances.

     jStat().zeros( 2 );
     // returns jStat([[0,0],[0,0]])

 ### ones()

-Create a row by col matrix of all ones.
+Creates a row by col matrix of all ones.
 If `col` is omitted then it will default to value `row`.

 **ones( row[, col] )**